reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

     @DeleteQuery("{'name': ?0}")
     fun deleteQueryByUserName(name: String): Flux<Comment>

+## Test
+You can also do some unit tests on both Spring Boot and MongoDB.

+    @DataMongoTest(properties = ["spring.mongodb.embedded.version=4.0.2"])

+While using Embedded MongoDB, make sure to notify its version for *properties* of @DataMongoTest, or the test will not work.

 ## Exceptions
 ### MongoSocketOpenException
 If anything in your connection is wrong, you will get these exceptions...